Aging-in-place home design is considered to be a rapidly growing segment of the residential renovation industry.

 - Switch out a knob-style faucet for a lever-handled faucet

-Certified aging-in-place specialists work with the home owners to determine which adaptability features are most important to their needs and fit within their budget.
-You don’t have to modify your home in every way possible, but look at the options available, and think about what’s realistic for your situation.
+Certified Aging-In-Place Specialists work with the home owners to determine which adaptability features are most important to their needs and fit within their budget.
+You don’t have to modify your home in every way possible, but look at the options available, and think about what’s realistic for your situation, or if you are a family caregiver, realistic for the person in your care.

-Everything from simply installing handrails in the bathroom, to more elaborate elevator installations falls under the spectrum of aging-in-place renovations.
+Everything from simply installing handrails and safety grab bars in the bathroom, to more elaborate elevator installations falls under the spectrum of aging-in-place renovations.
 Chair lifts, ramps, adjustment of counter height, main-floor bedrooms, curb-less shower stalls; anything is possible, as long as budget and home structure allows.

 It’s important for many seniors to be able to stay in their homes because it’s an environment they are accustomed to, and they are comfortable navigating.
 They are familiar with their neighbours, may live close to friends and family, and have routine social engagements.
 It can be daunting for seniors to suddenly have to figure out new routines and become accustomed to a new environment.